 The Defendant was an employee of a large multi-national corporation and was accused of Obtaining Money by Deception and Theft.
 The Prosecution’s evidence was examined by Fields Associates as well as a Prosecution instructed expert.
 Though initially disputed by the Prosecution expert, it was eventually conceded that the digital evidence provided by the Prosecution had not been created in a manner that adhered to the necessary guidelines.
 The results of the investigation brought about a review of and amendment to the company’s management of staff payment procedures.

 International Car Manufacturer

 Fields Associates acted on behalf of a major car manufacturer who requested that they attend the premises of the corporation to conduct an on-site analysis of a specific workstation, as well as the main computer network.
 Experts identified a member of staff responsible for the dissemination of material relating to senior managers via the company web site.
 The investigation led to the formal interview and subsequent dismissal of the member of staff concerned.

 Recruitment Consultancy – Theft of Corporate Data

 Fields Associates acted on behalf of a large national recruitment consultancy firm.
 An investigation was completed by Fields Associates involving a number of workstation computer systems as well as the main server within the company.
-An examination of the computer systems was conducted to identify evidence relating to the activity of an ex-employee of the company, suspected to have provided confidential data to a competitor before his employment terminated with them.
+An examination of the computer systems was conducted to identify evidence relating to the activity of an ex-employee of the company, suspected to have provided confidential data to a competitor before his employment with our client had been terminated.
 Relevant email activity was identified between the target and a senior employee of a competitor.
 The investigation enabled successful legal proceedings to be taken by the instructing company against its competitor.

 R-v-Tina C – Fraud, Theft & Deception